-The primary use of the Canvas website is for file storage, as all assignments, lecture notes, etc. will be provided there.
+The Canvas platform will be used for file storage, assignment posting, and posting grades.
 I take no responsibility for downtime of this service, nor for actions of University of Florida staff that affect the website (including Canvas upgrades).

 Deadline Flexibility